 History of the Frisian Island Vlieland

-Vlieland as the second island from the west as part of the West Frisian Island in the North Sea more specifically in the Wadden Sea.
+Vlieland is the second island from the west as part of the West Frisian Island in the North Sea more specifically in the Wadden Sea.
 The Dutch island is located in between two further islands: south of Vlieland by the island Texel and in the northeast of Vlieland by the island Terschelling.
-Vlieland as a beautiful escape is rich in calm nature, abounded beaches, and unique landscape.
+Vlieland is a beautiful escape is rich in calm nature, abounded beaches, and unique landscape.
 The “capital” of Vlieland is its only village, called Oost-Vlieland.
 As the name might tell you, it is located in the eastern part of the island with a harbor for the ferry, a small main street with shops and old houses with traditional cafés, bars, and restaurants.

-The old but historical important St. Nicolas Church
+The old historical St. Nicolas Church

 Sound of the Sea: one of mother nature’s best-written songs

-The funny story of the Cranberries on Vlieland
+The story of the Cranberries on Vlieland

 Are there any Cranberry fields in Europe?
 Yes, there are!
 You can find partially big fields of cranberry plants on the Dutch Wadden islands Vlieland and Terschelling.
-People of Vlieland tell the story of a stranded barrel of Cranberries was found in 1845 on the beach of the Vlieland’s big neighbor Island Terschelling.
-Hoping to find good wine in it, a beachcomber brought the barrel behind the dunes.
-Well, it was not wine or anything comparable, but a huge amount of cranberries.
+People of Vlieland tell the story of a barrel of Cranberries was found in 1845 on the beach of Vlieland’s big neighbor Island Terschelling.
+Hoping to find good wine in it, a brought the barrel behind the dunes.
+Well, it was not wine or anything comparable, but a huge number of cranberries.
 The unknown person left the barrel behind and the success story took its course.

-Cranberryweek 2016 on Vlieland
+Cranberry season on Vlieland

 Footprints: Handmade Beach Poems in the sand

-Biking around the Island Vlieland
+Biking around the island Vlieland

 Walking to the Lighthouse – Dutch “Vuurtoren”